daniel-wrench/reynolds_scales_project/README.md

     Local: `bash 1_get_raw_vars_local.sh`

     HPC: `sbatch 1_get_raw_vars.sh`

+        Recommended HPC job requirements:
+        This job can run on all the input files (1995-2022) with 256 CPUs/300GB/285min, but the following step cannot and uses all the data from this step, so recommended to instead run twice on half the data (:5000 and 5000:), with the line of code provided in the .py file, and use the following specifications: 256 CPUs/220GB/3 hours.
+(Takes about 8min/file/core).

     Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
 If more than 40% of values in any column are missing, skips that data file.
 Note that it is processing the mfi data that takes up the vast majority of the time for this step.